 What’s your process when creating new work?
 How do you determine what might appeal to children?

 We have ideas that are inspired by kids’ play or issues that kids are affected by.
 We also draw from children‘s obsessions and dreams.
 We always test ideas with kids and with peers, working alongside children as collaborators, consultants and people.
 They are essentially audience/participant/co-creator, quickly and honestly showing us what works and what doesn’t.
 Children’s desire lines show us new shapes and new forms.
 We work to create spaces where participation can thrive.

-Tell us about ‘Sound of Drawing,’ the workshop you’re presenting at Open Spaces this November.
+Tell us about ‘Sound of Drawing,’ the workshop you’re presenting at Open Spaces in November 2018.
 How does the program aim to inspire children to create?

 ‘Sound of Drawing’ is a shared exercise where all ages draw together on a big table that has been wired for sound.
 Wearing headphones, the participants draw with soft pastels, and hear the sound of their drawing magnified.
 They draw with a very different intention or purpose than if they were asked to draw on a blank paper.
 Most of us are worried about drawing – having quickly understood that there are good drawers and not so good ones from an early age.
 Our resulting self-censorship is our greatest barrier to creativity.
 ‘Sound of Drawing’ takes that barrier away and takes away the sole responsibility for the outcome.
 The shared work of art is truly spectacular and the headphones create a sense of privacy and introspection that is comforting as well as freeing.

 ‘Sound of Drawing’ has toured throughout metropolitan and regional Victoria.
 How have children reacted to the work so far?
 Has any aspect of participant reaction surprised you?